-Visitors/parents are welcome to visit ISR.
-For security reasons, however, all parents/visitors must first report to the Secondary Principal's office.
+Visitors/parents are welcome to visit ISR (adhering to all potential / current COVID-19 protocols).
+For security reasons, however, all parents/visitors must first report to the Principal/Deputy Director's office (V9) or the Front Desk or Director's office (V3).
 This includes parents who are picking up their children early.

-Visiting students who are not enrolled at ISR must obtain special permission from the teachers and the Secondary Principal for a one-day visit at least one week before such a visit.
+Visiting students who are not enrolled at ISR must obtain special permission from the teachers and the Administration for a one-day visit at least one week before such a visit.
 All school rules and regulations for students also apply to visitors.
-Once the visitor arrives, he/she should check in with the Secondary Principal and relevant homeroom teachers before attending classes.
+Once the visitor arrives, he/she should check in with the Dean of Students or Deputy Director and relevant homeroom teachers before attending classes.